Stoltenberg Says NATO Reduced Number Of Troops In Afghanistan To Under 12,000 - UrduPoint

 Stoltenberg Says NATO Reduced Number Of Troops In Afghanistan To Under 12,000

-NATO has reduced tits military personnel in Afghanistan to fewer than 12,000, the alliance's chief Jens Stoltenberg said Friday
+NATO has reduced its military personnel in Afghanistan to fewer than 12,000, the alliance's chief Jens Stoltenberg said Friday

-MOSCOW (UrduPoint News / Sputnik - 23rd October, 2020) NATO has reduced tits military personnel in Afghanistan to fewer than 12,000, the alliance's chief Jens Stoltenberg said Friday.
+MOSCOW (UrduPoint News / Sputnik - 23rd October, 2020) NATO has reduced its military personnel in Afghanistan to fewer than 12,000, the alliance's chief Jens Stoltenberg said Friday.

 Regarding the peace process, Stoltenberg stressed the need for Taliban radical movement to sever all ties with Al-Qaeda terrorist organization (banned in Russia).